 It’s essential to adapt these headline formulas for your ad campaigns instead of sticking to one type of headline, it will allow you to individualize the copy for your audience and what they need.
 Use the headlines as a starting point, let your knowledge of your audience guide where you take it from there, and A/B test the headlines to find what works best.

-If you want to find the best headlines for your business a user testing platform like Poll the People is a great way to do it.
-With a dedicated user panel, multiple expert-built templates, feedback in under an hour, and pricing plans to fit any business it is the best platform for testing your headlines.
-Our platform also has the free Headline Optimizer Tool, with just a keyword our enterprise-level AI-backed software will instantly generate powerful headlines that get more clicks.
+If you want to find the best headlines for your business, a user-testing platform like Poll the People is a great way to do it.
+With a dedicated user panel, multiple expert-built templates, feedback in under an hour, and a pricing plan to fit any business, it is the best platform for testing your headlines.
+Our platform also has the free Headline Optimizer Tool, with just a keyword, our enterprise-level AI-backed software will instantly generate powerful headlines that get more clicks.